kehantan/labbook/docs/virus/harvest.rst

 Harvest virus stock
 ===================

 Harvesting virus.
-You can see it as a subculture process for virus.
+It as basically subculture for virus.

 Requires
 --------
-* Centrifuge tube
+* 15 ml Centrifuge tube
 * Microcentrifuge tube

 Procedure
 ---------

+Assume the culture is in a T25 culture flask.

 #.
-Transfer media that contain dead cells and virus into a centrifuge tube.
+Transfer media that contain dead cells and virus into a 15 ml centrifuge tube.
 #.
 Centrifuge at 1500 rpm for 5 mins.
 #.
-Aliquote 500uL of the supernatant into each microcentrifuge tube.
+Aliquote the supernatant into multiple microcentrifuge tube, 500 uL of supernatant in each tube.

+    In a T25 culture flask with 5 ml of 2% DMEM, it should be enough for 10 microcentrifuge tube.

+    Be careful when aliquote to not disturbed the sediments.

 #.
 Snap freezing the microcentrifuge tube by submerge into liquid nitrogen.
 #.
 Store the snap frozen microcentrifuge tube in -80 C.

-* Virus stock harvested need to have its virus titer quantified, by using plaque assay.
+The harvested virus stock need to have its virus titer quantified.
+We do this by using plaque assay.